-They met with their guidance counselor, and it was determined they were safe to come home with us.
+They met with their guidance counselor, who determined they were safe to come home with us.
 We made calls and got them in with a therapist who could see them the next day.
 Meanwhile, I felt helpless.
-My child was in crisis and I didn’t know how to help them.
+My child was in crisis, and I didn't know how to help them.

-The next day, they met with the therapist, then we met with the therapist together, then the therapist met with us alone.
+The next day, they met with the therapist, then we all met with the therapist together, then the therapist met with us alone.
 We were given a number system, where I was to ask how my child was on a scale of 1-10.
-Ten was good, and one meant I needed to take them to the emergency room.
+Ten was good; one meant I needed to take them to the emergency room.
 I was told that I should be okay with getting a three for an answer.
-Four or five meant they were doing pretty good.
+Four or five meant they were doing pretty well.
 I cried on the way home.

 There is a difference between feeling suicidal and attempting suicide, I would learn.
-My oldest child has been in both of these positions, on multiple occasions.
+My oldest child has been in both of these positions on multiple occasions.
 Just writing that brings that familiar knot to my throat and tears to my eyes.
-There is nothing more heartbreaking as a parent than knowing your child has hit rock bottom and has tried to end their life.
+Nothing is more heartbreaking as a parent than knowing your child has hit rock bottom and tried to end their life.

-As an Enneagram Type 1, who has been through multiple traumas in my life, control is something that helps me navigate life.
+As an Enneagram Type 1, who has been through multiple traumas, control helps me navigate life.
 It helps me make sense of the chaos.
-Realistically I know in my thinker that you can’t control everything, or anything really, having some measure of control over what I can, helps me to manage my anxiety and my demons.
+Realistically I know in my brain that you can't control everything, or anything really, but having some measure of control over what I can, helps me to manage my anxiety and my demons.

-Having a child who suffers from depression and anxiety and who has tried to take their life takes away any sense of control, perceived or otherwise, you think you might have.
-For years, anytime the phone rang late at night I expected it to be the medical professionals telling me my child was dead.
-When the call came that they needed to come home from college it was at 1:30am and every night I wake up between 1-3am.
+Having a child who suffers from depression and anxiety and has tried to take their life takes away any sense of control, perceived or otherwise, you think you might have.
+For years, anytime the phone rang late at night, I expected it to be the medical professionals telling me my child was dead.
+When the call came that they needed to come home from college, it was at 1:30 am, and every night I wake up between 1-3 am.
 Every night, and it has been years since that call came.
 Every morning when I wake up, the first thing I do is check my phone for messages about what could have gone wrong while I was sleeping.
 I will never recover from learning my child is suicidal, even if they no longer are.

 Statistics tell us that "suicide is the second leading cause of death among LGBTQ+ youth ages 10-24 (Trevor Project)."